sheagcraig/dotfiles/README.md

 ## References
 My starting point was https://github.com/geerlingguy/mac-dev-playbook and the associated roles included in that project.
 Look there for fancier stuff.

+The kind of tricky iTerm2 config is based on http://stratus3d.com/blog/2015/02/28/sync-iterm2-profile-with-dotfiles-repository/
+Any changes to the iTerm profile must be saved back out to this file and committed (although that's true of all the dotfiles).